What is a Class Action

 - American and Allianz Lawsuit and Investigation:

 We recently filed a lawsuit against American Airlines and Allianz Insurance in connection with the “travel insurance” they sell.
 Our lawsuit claims that when American and Allianz make the offer of insurance, they misrepresent the substance and nature of what the product actually covers, misleading consumers into massive purchase of an empty policy they never really intended to buy, while American and Allianz enrich themselves.
 If you have purchased travel insurance you may be able to recover your losses.
-Get a free and confidential consultation.
+Get a confidential consultation.

 - American Towing Lawsuit and Investigation:

 We filed a lawsuit against American Towing of Miami (American), a Miami towing company, alleging that American unlawfully forces consumers, at the moment of retrieval of vehicles, to sign a release from liability.
 Under Florida Statutes section 715.07(2)9, towing companies may not give “release(s) or waiver(s) of any kind which would release the person or firm towing the vehicle or vessel from liability.”
 Routinely, towing company make you pay and sign release papers before consumers are even allowed in the lot to inspect their vehicles.
 If you were towed, and you were forced to sign a release of liability by a towing company, call us, we may be able to help.
-Get a free and confidential consultation.
+Get a confidential consultation.

 - Exclusive Residences Lawsuit and Investigation:

 We filed a lawsuit against a Miami company that trades as “Exclusive Residences.”
 Our lawsuit alleges that Exclusive Residences defrauds consumers by enticing them into non-existent hyper-luxurious vacation packages, all for the purpose of getting consumers into a 4-hour plus marathonic “sales presentation” where Exclusive Residences’ agents, through deceptive tactics, induce consumers into giving their credit cards so they can swipe them for as much as it can go through.
 If you have been exposed to this type of “sales presentation“ or the purchase of “timeshare vacation packages,” give us a call.
-Get a free and confidential consultation.
+Get a confidential consultation.

 - Mall of the Americas Lawsuit and Investigation:

 We filed a lawsuit against well known Miami Mall of the Americas located in the intersection of Flagler and the Palmetto express way.
 Our lawsuit alleges that, when the Mall decided to enter into a lease with Costco, it effectively deprived the rest of the tenants at the Mall of 1/3 of the premises and the walking traffic of that space—critical for tenants’ sales.
 Our lawsuit alleges also that, after the Mall entered into a lease with Costco, it lost interest in all the other tenants south of Costco and neglected the Mall in a way that it was not habitable or attractive for shoppers.
 The reduction of the mall premises and the neglect of the Mall space south of Costco, caused damages to the class members in the form of lost sales and in some cases, the lost of their businesses.
 If you are a tenant at a Mall, and believe your landlord is failing its duties, give us a call.
-Get a free and confidential consultation.
+Get a confidential consultation.